aerogear-attic/aerogear-webpush-server/server-netty/README.md

 #### password
-This should be a password that will be used to generate the server private key which is used for  encryption/decryption of the endpoint URLs that are returned to clients upon successful channel registration.
+This should be a password that will be used to generate the server private key which is used for  encryption/decryption of the endpoint URLs that are returned to clients upon successful subscriptions.

 #### endpoint-host
 The allows the configuration of the host name that will be exposed for the endpoint that clients use to send notifications.